 In the United Kingdom, this publication is being communicated on a confidential basis only to clients of Corporate & Investment Banking of UniCredit Goup (acting through UniCredit Bank AG, London Branch) who (i) have professional experience in matters relating to investments being investment professionals as defined in Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 ("FPO"); and/or (ii) are falling within Article 49(2) (a) - (d) ("high net worth companies, unincorporated associations etc.") of the FPO (or, to the extent that this publication relates to an unregulated collective scheme, to professional investors as defined in Article 14(5) of the Financial Services and Markets Act 2000 (Promotion of Collective Investment Schemes) (Exemptions) Order 2001 and/or (iii) to whom it may be lawful to communicate it, other than private investors (all such persons being referred to as "Relevant Persons").
-This publication is only directed at Relevant Persons and any investment activity to which this publication relates is only with Relevant Persons.
-Solicitations resulting from this publication will only be responded to if the person concerned is a Relevant Persons.
+This publication is only directed at Relevant Persons and any investment activity to which this publication relates is only available to Relevant Persons or will be engaged in only with Relevant Persons.
+Solicitations resulting from this publication will only be responded to if the person concerned is a Relevant Person.
 Other persons should not rely or act upon this publication or any of its contents.